jupyterhub/the-littlest-jupyterhub/docs/topic/escape-hatch.rst

 * Traefik takes its configuration from the ``traefik.toml`` file.

-These files are created by TLJH during installation and can be edited by the user only through ``tljh-config``, so any direct modification to these files, will be overwritten by TLJH when the components are reloaded.
+These files are created by TLJH during installation and can be edited by the user only through ``tljh-config``.
+Any direct modification to these files, will have no effect.

 But because sometimes TLJH needs to be customized in ways that are not officially supported, an escape hatch has been introduced to allow easily extending the